JoSt1703/incident_reporting_db_setup/README.md

 pip install pymongo python-dotenv
 ```

-Make sure your `.env` file is in the same directory
+Make sure your `.env` is in the same directory

 ---

+## Security Tips

+- Do **not** expose MongoDB or Jupyter to the public internet.
+- Use a VPN, SSH tunnel, or proxy with basic auth if external access is needed.
+- Regularly back up your MongoDB volume if storing real data.

+---

 ## License

-This project is for academic use as part of a Master's thesis and is not intended for production use without additional security hardening.
+This project is for academic purposes and is not hardened for production use.